Walterm21/Kali-Docker/README.md

-*I assume you have Docker installed* (if not, head to https://www.docker.com/community-edition) `docker pull kalilinux/kali-linux-docker`
+**I assume you have Docker installed** (if not, head to https://www.docker.com/community-edition)

+ Run these Commands:

+* `docker pull kalilinux/kali-linux-docker`

-`docker run -ti kalilinux/kali-linux-docker /bin/bash`
+* `docker run -ti kalilinux/kali-linux-docker /bin/bash`